-Where the trader claims that a contract

-term has been individually negotiated, the burden of proof shall be incumbent on him.
+Where the trader claims that a contract term has been individually negotiated, the burden of proof shall be incumbent on him.

-term has been individually negotiated, or that a contract term is compliant with the transparency requirements laid down in Article 31(1) and 31(2), the burden of proof shall be incumbent on him.
+Where the trader claims that a contract term has been individually negotiated, or that a contract term is compliant with the transparency requirement laid down in Article 31(1) and 31(2), the burden of proof shall be incumbent on him.